plebnet-dev/website/src/content/post/about.md

 **What sets us apart?**

 - **Diverse Perspectives**: With active members hailing from various countries, our discussions are rich, our solutions innovative.
 - **Mentorship and Guidance**: While there are several places developers can congregate, we pride ourselves on providing an environment where newcomers can easily find mentors and projects tailored to their interests.
-For instance, our recent [monthly meetup](#) saw enlightening discussions on topics ranging from testnet environments to NOSTR Relay services and more!
+For instance, our recent monthly meetup sparked enlightening discussions on topics ranging from testnet environments to NOSTR Relay services and more!

 - **Cost-Effective Infrastructure**: We understand that individually running lightning and NOSTR services can be financially draining.
 That's why, by joining us, members get to utilize these services at a more economical rate, freeing up their time and resources to dive straight into building.

 - **Real-time Engagement**: To get a glimpse into our monthly activities, check out the minutes from our [latest meetup](https://github.com/plebnet-dev/meeting-notes/blob/main/PlebNetDev_Meeting_Notes_Jul2023.md).
 It offers a sneak peek into the pressing topics we discuss, the innovations we're steering, and the camaraderie we share.

 By partnering with us, you're not just joining another developer space – you're stepping into a passionate community hell-bent on driving Bitcoin and Lightning innovations.
 Curious to learn more?
-Dive deep into the resources we're developing at [Plebnet.dev](https://plebnet.dev).
+Dive deep into the resources we're developing at [Plebnet.dev/resources](/resources).

 ![plebnet.dev](/images/logo-dark-horiz-transparent.png)